Arpan3211/Notes/Javascript.md

   return new Promise((resolve, reject) => {
     // Simulate an asynchronous operation (e.g., fetching data from a server) setTimeout(() => {
-      const data = 'This is the fetched data.';
+      const data = "This is the fetched data.";
       const error = false; // Change to true to simulate an error

       if (!error) {
         resolve(data); // Resolve the Promise with the data } else {
-        reject('An error occurred'); // Reject the Promise with an error message }
+        reject("An error occurred"); // Reject the Promise with an error message }
     }, 2000); // Simulating a 2-second delay
   });